 So far it’s going well.
-We have 8 full time officers, 4 part time officers and 13 reserve officers.
-We have enough RS1-SX cameras for every full time officer a couple others which are for general purpose, used by the part time officers and reserve officers.
+We have 8 full-time officers, 4 part-time officers and 13 reserve officers.
+We have enough RS1-SX cameras for every full-time officer a couple of others which are for general purposes, used by the part-time officers and reserve officers.

 We are in the process of evaluating the RS2-X2.
 We’ve had one of them being used by our officers, but mostly we have RS1-SX cameras.

 The best thing about the cameras is that it is on and off.
 Nothing else to it.
 The fact that it is a simple on, off means that it’s easy to use and you don’t have to think about it.

 A big thing has also been that the cameras are a deterrent.
 Before, attorneys would be able to argue police integrity or his word against hers, but now we present the video to them and they are saying things like “how can you fight against what you’re seeing?”

 We’ve developed our own body camera usage policy as well, based on a template and we have customized it for our use.

 At first, the officers were a bit hesitant, thinking big brother was watching.
 But we have a really good chief of police with a very clear goal for the cameras which is to help the guys wearing them.
 Once the officers saw what his vision was they understood what they were there for and now everybody is on board with it.